 The Law: Penal Code (PC) 647

 “Every person who commits any of the following acts is guilty of disorderly conduct, a misdemeanor…(f) Who is found in any public place under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, controlled substance, or toluene, in a condition that he or she is unable to exercise care for his or her own safety or the safety of others, or by reason of his or her being under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, or toluene, interferes with or obstructs or prevents the free use of any street, sidewalk, or other public way.”

-As you can see, the law At Robert Miller & Associates, we recognize that a disorderly conduct charge is much more than a mere nuisance and can have a significant impact on your finances, reputation,and your freedom.
+As you can see, the law makes it illegal to interfere with or obstruct any public walkway, sidewalk or street to the extent that there is a danger (personal danger or danger to others).
+At Miller & Associates, we recognize that a disorderly conduct charge is much more than a mere nuisance, and can have a significant impact on your finances, reputation, and your freedom.
 Our founding attorney understands the subjective nature of these types of criminal charges and how to effectively defend against them.
 With nearly 20 years of experience, we have the legal insight and skill to provide the assertive advocacy you require.

 Types of Disorderly Conduct Charges

-California Penal Code details an extensive list of offenses that it considers to be disorderly conduct.
+California Penal Code details an extensive list of offenses that it considers being disorderly conduct.
 These transgressions include: